librity/ft_netmon/README.md

 and saves the results to a `.log` file.
 It currently handles `HTTP`, `HTTPS`, `PING` and `DNS` requests.

-It can be configured im multiple ways with the `monitoring.db` file.
+It can be configured im multiple ways with the `netmon.db` file.
 Each line in the file specifies a target, protocol, and request frequency (period between requests).
 Columns are tab-separated and must conform to the format: